mozilla-metrics/tableau-hacks/README.md

 tableau-hacks
 =============

-Stuff we have done to our tableau server
+Stuff we have done to our tableau server.